 Star Trek: The Art of the Film by Mark Cotta Vaz

 J.J.
 Abrams took a whole new approach to the greatest space adventure of all time.
 Star Trek rebooted features a younger crew, straight out of the academy.
 Stylistically, Abrams delivers a whole new Star Trek, while paying respect to past sci-fi storytellers of the most famous spaceship, The U.S.S.
 Enterprise of the 20th century.
 The film quickly became a critical and commercial smash hit worldwide.
 The look of J.J.
-Abrams's new vision is revealed in this beautiful book.
-Star Trek: The Art of the Film is a amazing journey, tracing the evolution of the movie’s vibe through a stunning collection of previously never before seen concept art and designs.
+Abrams' new vision is revealed in this beautiful sci-fi art book.
+Star Trek: The Art of the Film is an amazing journey, tracing the evolution of the movie’s vibe through a stunning collection of previously never before seen concept art and designs.

 The Art of the Barbarian by Arthur Sulyam

-Barbarians conjures images of power, survival, and brute force.
+Barbarians conjure images of power, survival, and brute force.
 Seductive imagery from this genre romanticizes what was a ravaging, violent period of human history.
-Arthur Suydam work in this genre is stunning for its painting of primal battles, brilliant colors of carnelian, and ochres brutally gnashing swords.
+Arthur Suydam's work in this genre is stunning for its painting of primal battles, brilliant colors of carnelian, and ochres brutally gnashing swords.
 One can almost smell the fear, rage, and blood spilled in the images beautifully assembled in The Art of the Barabarian.